 In my early days of horse training, I was less experienced and less sure of myself.
 My angst expressed itself with a great deal of work on safety exercises.
 Paramount among those were disengaging the horse’s rear early so that he never showed that part of his anatomy to me and teaching him to stop in his tracks when I told him to.
 Having been a professional dog trainer before I started horse training, I find that I am more verbal with my horses than some equine specialists.
 It has been a little bit of a drawback in some exercises and a great plus in others.

 After my horses start getting the hang of directional line-lunging, I start teaching them to stop in a prescribed manner on my verbal request, “whoa”.
+In this video, Waters has learned to stop, turn, face and come in when I signal him.
+He is a little over-zealous as he approaches, but his routine for stopping is very nice in a very short time.

 This lesson uses three or more of the training principles used by most trainers and detailed in this document: